syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/getting-started.md

 ---
 layout: post
-title: Getting Started with ##Platform_Name## Pdfviewer Control | Syncfusion
+title: Getting Started with ##ASP.NET MVC## Pdfviewer Control | Syncfusion
-description: Checkout and learn about getting started with ##Platform_Name## Pdfviewer control of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about how to include ASP.NET MVC control in ASP.NET MVC application. ## ASP.NET MVC ## Pdfviewer control of Syncfusion Essential JS 2 and more details.
-platform: ej2-asp-core-mvc
+platform: ej2-asp.net-mvc
-control: Getting Started
+control: PDF Viewer
-publishingplatform: ##Platform_Name##
+publishingplatform: ##ASP.NET MVC##
 documentation: ug
 ---

 # Getting Started with ASP.NET MVC PDFViewer Control

+The [ASP.NET MVC PDF Viewer](https://www.syncfusion.com/aspnet-mvc-ui-controls/pdf-viewer) control is used to viewing and printing PDF files in any web application.
+It provides the best viewing experience available with core interactions such as zooming, scrolling, text searching, text selection, and text copying.
+Thumbnail, bookmark, hyperlink and table of contents support provides easy navigation within and outside the PDF files.

-This section briefly explains about how to include [ASP.NET MVC PDFViewer](https://www.syncfusion.com/aspnet-mvc-ui-controls/pdf-viewer) control in your ASP.NET MVC application using Visual Studio.
+This section briefly explains about how to include ASP.NET MVC PDFViewer control in your ASP.NET MVC application using Visual Studio.

 ## Prerequisites